mochajs/mocha/docs/index.md

 > _Updated in v6.0.0. `--colors` is now an alias for `--color`._

 "Force" color output to be enabled, or alternatively force it to be disabled via `--no-color`.
-By default, Mocha uses the [supports-color][] module to decide.
+By default, Mocha uses the [supports-color][npm-supports-color] module to decide.

 In some cases, color output will be explicitly suppressed by certain reporters outputting in a machine-readable format.